Men’s downhill at Beijing Olympics postponed because of wind

 Wind was also an issue for Alpine skiing four years ago at the Pyongchang Games, where multiple races were postponed and the schedule was shuffled repeatedly.

+“It happens.
+It’s the way of the game,” said Kjetil Jansrud, a 36-year-old Norwegian who leads active athletes with five Olympic Alpine medals, including a downhill silver in 2018 and bronze in 2014.
+“For us, this day is over.
+Might happen tomorrow.
+Might be another day.”

-Saturday’s third and final downhill training session for the men was stopped after just three skiers because of wind.
+Saturday’s third and final downhill training session for the men was stopped because of wind after only three skiers — including Kilde — went down the hill.

 None of the world’s top racers had ever seen the course until the first training run on Thursday.
 The usual pre-Olympic test events were scrapped because of the coronavirus pandemic.